Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 ## Booleans

 Aka, the story of `true == 'true'`...
 Inherently working with strings here makes it difficult to detect when the type boolean is meant or a string which happens to say `true`.
-This one was easy to solve:
+This one was easy to solve as well in the end:

 ~~~ruby
 operand = if t == 'true'